timescale/pgai/docs/vectorizer-quick-start-voyage.md

 ## Create and run a vectorizer

-Now we can create and run a vectorizer.
+Now you can create and run a vectorizer.
 A vectorizer is a pgai concept, it processes data in a table and automatically creates embeddings for it.

 1. **Connect to the database in your local developer environment**

    - Docker: `docker exec -it pgai-db-1 psql -U postgres`
    - psql:  `psql postgres://postgres:postgres@localhost:5432/postgres`

-1. **Enable pgai on your database**
+1. **Enable pgai on the database**

     ```sql
     CREATE EXTENSION IF NOT EXISTS ai CASCADE;